Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Numerical results

 As an initial verification, we first study our mixed FOM-OpInf and OpInf-OpInf O-SAM-based couplings on a reproductive version of the bolted joint problem.
 In this instance of the problem, a zero displacment boundary condition is prescribed on the bottom boundary of $\Omega_p$, while the following time-dependent boundary condition is applied on the top boundary of $\Omega_p$:

 for $ t \in [0, 5.8\times 10^{-5}]$ s.
-We set as an initial condition a zero initial displacement and velocity in both subdomains.
 The problem is advanced forward in time using an implicit Newmark-$\beta$ scheme with parameters $\beta = 0.25$ and $\gamma = 0.5$, and a constant time-step of $1.0 \times 10^{-6}$ s, giving rise to a total of 58 snapshots of the solution.
 While our SAM-based methodology enables the coupling of disparate time-integrators with different time-steps, as shown earlier in Section \ref{sec:clamped}, we do not study such couplings in this section, as it is disadvantageous to use an explicit scheme for the bolted joint problem due to a highly-restrictive CFL condition, which gives rise to a stable time-step of $\mathcal{O}(1 \times 10^{-9})$.
 Time-steps this small would not be used in production analyses involving this problem.
 When applying O-SAM in {\tt Norma.jl} \cite{Norma.jl}, we utilize a relative tolerance of $\delta_{\text{rel}} = 1.0\times 10^{-6}$ and an absolute tolerance of $\delta_{\text{abs}} = 1.0 \times 10^{-4}$ for the Schwarz convergence criteria \eqref{eq:conv_criterion}.
 For the Newton-based nonlinear solver and underlying iterative linear solver, we employ relative and absolute tolerances of $1.0 \times 10^{-7}$ and $1.0 \times 10^{-5}$, respectively.
 To generate training data for our OpInf models, we run a coupled O-SAM simulation in which a subdomain-local FOM in $\Omega_b$ is coupled to a subdomain-local FOM in $\Omega_p$.
 Running the FOM-FOM coupled model to completion takes 52m 49.5s on the {\tt Rigel} cluster, and requires an average number of 3.21 Schwarz iterations to converge, as reported in Table \ref{tab:bolted-joint-metrics-repro}.

 In order to build our subdomain-local COpInf models, we first apply the POD algorithm to our dataset consisting of 58 snapshots to create a reduced basis $\boldsymbol{\Phi}_r$.
 The singular value decay for POD bases of varying sizes calculated for the subdomain interiors, $\Omega_p$ and $\Omega_b$, is plotted in Figure \ref{fig:bolted-joint-sv-decay}.
 It is interesting to observe that the singular value decay is slightly slower in $\Omega_p$ than in $\Omega_b$ for the reproductive variant of this problem considered in the present subsection.
 This is likely due to the fact that $\Omega_p$ is significantly larger than $\Omega_b$.
 A POD basis of just 10 modes captures 99.9999\% of the snapshot energy in the interior of both subdomains as well as on the Schwarz boundary, while a basis having just 1 mode captures this same energy percentage on the remaining Dirichlet boundaries.